kognifai/Galore/SDK-documentation/Installation.md

 ```
 ![](.%20Images/2018-06-22%2017_25_34-Cmder.png)

 PoseidonNext is now hosted on port 8080.
-You can now open a browser and navigate to http://localhost:8080/poseidon-home for the home page of PoseidonNext application and http://localhost:8080/galore-configtool for Galore config tool.
+You can open a browser and navigate to http://localhost:8080/poseidon-home for the home page of PoseidonNext application and http://localhost:8080/galore-configtool for Galore config tool.

 ![](.%20Images/Poseidon%20Next.png)